 As soon as the pattern is matched, you can be 100% sure your target is in the field of view of your eyepiece.
 Even if you cannot see it there from the first glance!
-As many truly serious objects require the field identification which allows you to find the exact spot where the object or its contours lay between faint stars.
-And for that, you need a really good digital star chart again, which is capable of showing you ALL stars which you could possibly see in your telescope, so you could match it with that eyepiece pattern as well but now with the frame of your eyepiece FOV displayed on the star chart.
+Many tough deep sky objects require the field identification to locate the exact spot where the object or its edge sits between faint stars you see in the eyepiece.
+And for that, you need a really good digital star chart again, capable of showing you ALL stars which you could reliably see with your telescope and EP, so you could match the chart content with the eyepiece view as well.
 Try that with a paper star atlas!

 An avid TPM user's notes

 - Ideally, as a beginner, you want to compare the sky view and the chart side by side.
 So you can get used to the way the star chart app is abstracting the reality.
-There will be never an exact match, so you need to adjust your "pattern matching brain algorithm" to the same level you have it adjusted for matching lets say an animal which you see on a painting, for example.
+There will be never an exact match of the screen and the sky, obviously, so you need to adjust your "pattern matching brain algorithm" to the same level you have it adjusted for matching, let's say, an animal which you saw on a painting with the one hiding in the bush.
 For that you need the Telrad (or QuInsight) mounted in a way making that easy.
-For a decade I've been using my Telrad on the side of the 12" Dobsonian.
-Yes, under the eyepiece, not above it as everyone else do.
+For over a decade I've been using my Telrad on the side of the 12" Dobsonian.
+Yes, under the eyepiece, not above it as most everyone else do.
 So the pointing looked like targeting with a shoulder-mounted bazooka!
-Not for everyone's knees, I understand, but extremely convenient for side by side comparison of the handheld screen and the Telrad view.
+Not for everyone's knees, I understand, but extremely convenient for side by side comparison and study of the handheld screen and the Telrad views.

-- To compare by just memorizing the pattern use gaps in Telrad rings.
+- To compare by memorizing the pattern (when side by side placing of the view is unfeasible) use gaps in Telrad rings.
 I have my Telrad oriented in a way so one of the gaps is clearly on the top of the view, that's considered a 12 o'clock orientation.
-Got the idea already?
+You've got the idea already?
 Now, I can remember the pattern as "the top star is within ring 3 and 2 at 1:30 o'clock, the lower star is at 7:45 outside of the ring 3 for a bit less than a degree".
 That's enough for a better than 0.5 degrees accuracy of pointing, which is all I need to go straight to my main eyepiece at 90x magnification after sweeping my Dob in a fluid wide arch with a brief kneeling at the end of it (in like 5 seconds).
 The only app supporting the Telrad gaps angle adjustment is the DSO Planner again.

-- Ideally, you want that pair of stars to match landing on opposite sides from the target (to counter-cancel various hard to avoid errors).
+- Ideally, you want that "pair of stars to match" landing on opposite sides from the target (to "counter-cancel" various hard to avoid errors of the entire setup).
 But as your experience grows, stars on one side and even a single star away from the rings could work in a pinch.
-That allows to point in urban environment with a lot of the sky obscured or hiding in the light pollution.
+That allows to point in urban environment with a lot of the sky obscured by the environment or hiding in the light pollution.

-- Remember about atmospheric extinction.
+- Don't forget about the atmospheric refraction.
 It's distorting star patterns relative to the unchanged Telrad rings drawn by the app as ideal circles.
 The error is not very significant but might create a confusion.
 Especially when you have your rings calibrated in the app conveniently pointing at some stars close to the horizon on a warm nigh (high refraction).

 - If you've got a star chart app that doesn't have adjustable Telrad rings see if it has a possibility to show multiple eyepiece FOV rings instead.
-In that case, you can try to model Telrad rings one by one by adding special "ultra-wide" fake eyepieces tweaking their parameters until the EP FOV ring matches one of the Telrad rings you see in the sky.
-Match by the same edge of the ring each time (i.e. by inside contour only to avoid introducing a ~0.1 deg error) as the width of these fake rings is usually nit adjustable.
-Sadly, you can't adjust the gaps angle that way either, so you will lose some in the pointing accuracy, speed, and convenience due to inability to leverage 8-16 gaps markers.
+In that case, you can try modelling Telrad rings one by one by adding special "ultra-wide" fake eyepieces tweaking their parameters until the EP FOV ring matches one of the Telrad rings you see in the sky.
+You want to match Telrad rings by the same edge (e.g. outer) for each ring to avoid introducing a ~0.1 deg error, as the width of these EP FOV rings is usually not adjustable.
+Sadly, you can't adjust the gaps angle that way either, so you will lose quite a bit in the pointing accuracy, speed, and convenience due to inability to leverage 8-16 gaps markers in the TPM.